Radiation Treatment for Skin Cancer: Sensus SRT100+, GentleCure, and AURA

 Final Cosmetic Result:

-Radiation will often have a very good appearance just a couple months after the treatments have been completed.
+Radiation will often have a very good appearance just a couple months after the treatments have been completed if the skin does not ulcerate.
 Sometimes the skin can be slightly depressed or slightly pink.
 The final result after Mohs is dependent upon the reconstructive surgery and that patient's own ability to heal.

 Hair Loss: